therealgibby/steamcommunitynews-backend/README.md

 git clone [Repository URL]
 ```

-2. Create ".env" file and add your Google API key with permissions to Youtube Data API V3.
+2. Add ".env" file to the root directory and add your Google API key with permissions to Youtube Data API V3.

 ```
 YT_API_KEY=[Your API key]